alexanderdfree/cipher-kit/README.md

 ill write the rest of the desc later

 rewritten version of my javacrypt repo, and expanded (now that i actually know how to write java)

+Removed Ecrypter due to it not being needed.